 Lead counsel in trial of 2.1 Complex Litigation Case in Jackson County (Sylva), North Carolina, Superior Court of claims of condominium-unit controlled owners’ association against declarant-developer for breach of fiduciary duty, breach of implied warranty of habitability, and negligence arising out of alleged systemic construction and design defects in twenty two (22) condominium units.
 Plaintiff sought a final judgment in excess of $7,000,000.00 and the jury considered sixteen issues, including the North Carolina Real Property statute of repose and exceptions to the applicability of the statute of repose based on equitable estoppel.

 Lead counsel obtaining complete defense verdict of claim against client for negligence and breach of contract arising out of client’s upfit and renovation of PGA Tour Bus and delivery of bus to Florida following fire destroying bus en route to Florida.
 This case involved issues of Georgia law and defenses to breach of contract based on the impossibility of performance and frustration of purpose.

 Lead counsel obtaining complete defense verdict of breach of contract and contractual indemnity action against client arising out of client’s employment contract with plaintiff.

-Trial to complete defense verdict of claim for breach of breach of implied warranty of habitability and negligence arising out of alleged construction defects and personal injury at apartment complex.
+Trial to complete defense verdict of claim for breach of implied warranty of habitability and negligence arising out of alleged construction defects and personal injury at apartment complex.

 Lead counsel in trial to verdict of roll-over of Cushman ATV defending allegations of negligent warnings, negligent training, supervision, and failure to warn.